Sign In Register

 Healthcare Facilities78

-Garland has an average annual temperature of 59°F (15°C).
+Garland enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 37°F in January while summers reach 79°F in July.
-Annual precipitation is 55.8 inches.
-The area enjoys 301 sunny days per year.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 55.8 inches (wetter than the 38-inch national average).
+The area receives 2.4 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 361 feet.

 Temperature